aws/aws-fpga/hdk/README.md

 ### [/verif](./hdk/verif)

-The [verif directory](./common/verif) includes reference verification modules to be used as Bus Functional Models (BFM) as the external interface to simulate the Custom Logic (CL).
+The [verif directory](./common/verif) includes reference verification modules to be used as Bus Functional Models (BFM) as the external interface to simulate the CL.
 The verification related files common to all the CL examples are located in this directory.
 It has models, include, scripts, tb directories.

 The [verif models directory](./common/verif/models) includes simple models of the DRAM interface around the FPGA, shell, and card.
 You can also find Xilinx protocol checkers in this directory.